 Patients with gastrointestinal conditions that interrupt the gut-brain axis, such as Irritable Bowel Syndrome, post a greater risk for dementia2.
 The gut microbiome has been implicated as a key mediator in the communication between the gut and brain.
 This new research has tested whether a diet of prebiotics altered microglia activation and brain function in aging, and even whether this can potentially help conditions such as dementia3.

 By feeding young adult mice and middle-aged mice a prebiotic diet or control chow for 14 weeks, results suggested that prebiotic supplementation altered the gut microbiota profile in both age groups.
 The probiotics reversed microglia activation in the middle-aged mouse brain towards young adult levels, with the effects being visible in key regions of the brain which regulate learning and memory.
 The scientists are optimistic that targeting the gut microbiota can help modulate the peripheral immune response, alter neuroinflammation in middle age and prevent cognitive decline such as dementia3.
 The scientists conclude that this may indeed prove to be the way to go in future research and may eventually help develop a treatment.

 Prebiotics may help us both improve our cognitive function and avoid behavioral changes, and a diet of fruits and veggies could be the way to go to promote healthy aging by protecting the brain function

 Now, perhaps you’re still not sure what to add to your diet to make sure you treat your gut microbiome right?
-At GUTXY we’re ready to help you put together some great options of inulin-rich foods for you to add to your diet to improve your gut, brain and mind.
+At GUTXY we’re ready to help you put together some great options of inulin-rich foods for you to add to your diet to improve your gut, brain, and mind.
 We’re ready to help you take the first steps towards a happy and healthy microbiome.
-Simply get your Snapshot today!
+Start your RESET+ today!